Welcome to today's edition of the Rush 24-7 podcast.

 Barack Obama is where he is because of his perceived brain power.

-He's perceived to be smart and brilliant, uh, a great speaker, but what's he ever done but organize a bunch of election fraud experts over at Acorn and Pal around with some dubious characters, one of his best friends is a terrorist, in fact, uh Bill Ayers.
+But what's he ever done but organize a bunch of election fraud experts over at Acorn and pow around with some dubious characters.

-So he goes off to Harvard, he goes to Chicago law, he goes off to all these places, and he gave rave reviews for his intellect and so forth.
+He goes off to all these places and he rave reviews for his intellect and so forth.

 Nobody's challenged in academia.

-So, and then he's out there, you know, organizing the acorn election fraud experts.
+So, and then he's out there, you know, organizing the Acorn election fraud experts.

 And now he's in government.

-He's in the Senate, now he's the President of the United States, and I think this guy is intolerant of challenge.
+And I think this guy is intolerant of challenge.

 I'm sort of a miniature messianic complex.